2003–2006 phase of the Iraqi insurgency: Aftermath

 On June 7, 2006, U.S. warplanes bombed a house north of Baghdad where terror leader Abu Musab al-Zarqawi and several top associates were holding a meeting.
 The attack leveled the structure and killed al-Zarqawi.
 His death was announced a day later by U.S. military officials after they had confirmed that they had actually hit their target.
 Al-Qaeda in Iraq confirmed his death and quickly appointed a successor, Abu Ayyub al-Masri.
 U.S. military forces hailed it as a major blow against the insurgency.
 However, by June, the threat had shifted from Sunni insurgents, now reportedly in open talks with coalition and government officials on the circumstances regarding a truce or cease-fire, and foreign terrorists to the Shi'a and Sunni militias that roamed the streets of Baghdad and attacked one another's communities, dividing the city in two sectarian regions.
 Large swaths of Baghdad became no-go zones for large segments of the population because they were either Shi'a or Sunni militia territory.

 In July 2006, the U.S. military started to bolster its troop numbers in the city—a concession to the seriousness of the situation and the inability of local forces under Iraqi command to combat it.
 The new security crackdown, which also involved a number of Iraqi troops, was called Operation Together Forward.
 The operation ultimately failed to stem the tide of the attacks.
 Meanwhile, Prime Minister Nouri al-Maliki began drawing up plans to end the violence and reconcile Sunni and Shi'a.
 Many observers, however, have doubted al-Maliki's commitment towards seeking a truly equitable resolution to the conflict (on account of his Shia biases).

 A Pentagon report from September 1, 2006 said attacks had risen by 24% in the month from June to August 2006 as violence spread north beyond Baghdad.
 Iraqi casualties soared by 51% during the same period.
-Analysts have said disarming militias will be difficult because of their ties with political parties.
+Analysts said disarming militias would be difficult because of their ties with political parties.
 The Badr Organization, the armed wing of the powerful Supreme Council for the Islamic Revolution in Iraq party, a partner in Maliki's coalition, was a product of Iran's Revolutionary Guards.
 In fresh violence on September 9, 2006, 16 bodies, all bound, blindfolded, and shot, were found in different areas of Mahmudiya, south of Baghdad.
 Police said they were unable to identify them because they were not carrying identity cards.